-This guide walks you through the common installation pitfalls, explains their causes, and provides clear, working solutions to get your Laravel environment up and running.
+This guide shows you the most common problems that can happen during installation, explains why they happen, and gives you clear, working solutions to get your Laravel environment up and running.

 The Essential Prerequisites Check